Case study

 Inverters are an essential part of the world’s transition to clean energy — transforming renewable electricity into usable power.
 They do this by converting the direct current (DC) electricity from energy sources like wind and solar into alternating current (AC) with voltage and frequency that can be safely used to power devices.
 Without inverters, it would be impossible to integrate renewable resources into the electric grid.

 Despite being referred to as the “brains” of devices like wind turbines, solar panels, batteries, and electric vehicles, inverters have been historically underutilized.
-This is because they’re expensive, less efficient than traditional generators, and have contributed to both high-profile blackouts and catastrophic fires.
+This is because they’re expensive, less efficient than traditional generators, and have contributed to both high-profile blackouts and catastrophic fires

 The team at Tapestry, X’s moonshot for the electric grid, was curious to prototype a new kind of inverter that could not only help increase renewable energy usage, but also stabilize the grid.
 The team is developing a set of AI-powered tools to help plan, build, and operate a fully-decarbonized grid, and seeks out innovative partners around the world as they develop and deploy their technology.
 With the highest per-capita rooftop solar in the world, Australia was a natural setting to explore how a new advanced inverter could help us transition to a greener, more reliable future grid.